mouton0815/tiles-in-time/README.md

   prepares the map (in particular chooses the proper zoom level), and takes the screenshots.
 * Mode **2**: This mode assumes that a Chrome instance is running, and that the _Activities_ tab of VeloViewer is opened.
-  It prepares the map and takes the screenshots.
+  It opens the filter bar if needed, adjusts the zoom level, and takes screenshots.
 * Mode **3**: In this mode nothing is changed on the map.
 In particular, the zoom level is kept.
   The _Filters_ bar must be open.
 The app immediately starts taking screenshots.
   Mode 3 runs completely offline; the VeloViewer server is not accessed.

-Note that in modes 2 and 3 the app switches to the _Activities_ tab twice, the first time to adjust map settings on the map toolbar, the second time to take screenshots.
-This circumvents a VeloViewer (or Leaflet) quirk that changes the map zoom level after date selections.
+Note that in mode 1, the app switches to the _Activities_ tab twice, the first time to adjust map settings on the map toolbar, the second time to take screenshots.
+This circumvents a VeloViewer (or Leaflet) quirk that changes the map zoom level after date selections, especially if the "Map settings" overlay was opened previously.

 # Installation
 Make sure [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/) are installed on your computer.